-Most medical care in the U.S. is private and therefore costs for medical services are extremely expensive.
-To protect UOG's International (I-20) Students from these high costs, the University requires all full-time International Students to be covered by health insurance by providing proof of coverage that is valid on Guam.
+Most medical care services in the U.S. are extremely expensive.
+To protect our UOG International (I-20) Students from these high costs, the University requires all full-time International Students to have health insurance by providing proof of coverage that is valid on Guam.
 Please refer to the section on International Studies for additional information.